Monastery of the Cross: Tradition

 Legend has it that the monastery was erected on the burial spot of Adam's head—though two other locations in Jerusalem also claim this honor—from which grew the tree that gave its wood to the cross on which Christ was crucified.

 History

 Late Roman/Byzantine period

 It is believed that the site was originally consecrated in the fourth century under the instruction of the Roman emperor Constantine the Great, who later gave the site to king Mirian III of Kartli after the conversion of his kingdom to Christianity in AD 327.
+Archaeologists have established that the first basilica was built at the end of the fourth century.
+As the founder of the church, scholars name Bakur, an Iberian prince, grandfather of the famous Peter of Iberia, who held the position of Dux Palestinae at that time.
 Remains from the fourth century are sparse, the most important of which is a fragment of a mosaic.

 Early Muslim period

 The monastery was built in the eleventh century, during the reign of King Bagrat IV by the Georgian monk Prochorus the Iberian.

 Crusader period

 The remains of the Crusader-period monastery forms a small part of the current complex, most of which has undergone restoration and rebuilding.
-The crusader section houses a church, including a grotto where a window into the ground below allows viewing of the spot where the tree from which the cross was (reputedly) fashioned grew.
+The crusader section houses a church, including a grotto where a window into the ground below allows viewing of the spot where, reputedly, the tree from which the cross was fashioned grew.